noir-lang/noir/docs/docs/how_to/debugger/debugging_with_the_repl.md

 In order to use the REPL debugger, first you need to install recent enough versions of Nargo and vscode-noir.

-The first versions of each that ship with support for the Noir Debugger are:

-- Nargo: > x
-- Noir: > y
-- vscode-noir: > z

 ## Debugging a simple circuit

 Let's debug a simple circuit: